Chaura Rajputtan

 Chauran Adda Rajputtan is a village located 9 km from Muridke, Pakistan.
-It was established in 1976 by a family named Agha.
-Currently, more than 80 families live in the hamlet.
+It was established in 1976 by a family named Kamboh.
+Currently, more than 100 families live in the hamlet.

 The area is politically active, and tends to support the Pakistan Tehreek -e-insaf.
 Economic activity has increased in Chaura Rajputtan since the opening of a large branch of MCB bank.